Explore this course:

-This programme combines forward-thinking theory with practical skills.
-You’ll study general management principles with a focus on international business activities across national boundaries.
-When you graduate, you’ll be ready for work as a manager in the global employment market.
+Our Management (International Business) MSc combines forward-thinking theory with practical skills.
+You will study general management principles with a focus on international business activities across national boundaries.
+When you graduate, you’ll be ready to work as a manager in the global employment market.

 You can apply to do a company-based dissertation, working with an external organisation.
 Recent dissertation projects include a feasibility study for a diet food programme with a national firm.

-Accredited by the Association of MBAs and the Chartered Management Institute
+This course is accredited by the Association of MBAs (AMBA) and the Chartered Management Institute (CMI).

 - Accounting and Financial Management